 Linux users: Generating a security code from the command line

 Those of you using a Unix or Linux shell might consider generating a security code using the OATH tool.
 This way you can generate a security code from your computer safely within the comfort of the command line.

 If you lose your phone and can't sign in with two-step verification, your admin can turn off two-step verification for you in the admin console.

 If your administrator requires that you sign in through a central identity provider with single sign-on (SSO), here’s what you’ll see in your account settings:

-Dropbox for Business admins: You can enforce that two-step verification stays enabled.
+Dropbox for Business admins: You can require two-step verification for your team.
 You can either do this either through the admin console or through your identity management provider if you've set up single sign-on (SSO).